wkasdorp/forest-2-domains/README.md

 ### Credits

-This project was initially copied from <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc"> active-directory-new-domain-ha-2-dc</a> project in the Azure Quickstart templates.
+This project was initially copied from the
+ <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc"> active-directory-new-domain-ha-2-dc</a>
+project by Simon Davies, part of the the Azure Quickstart templates.

 ### Tech notes
 #### DNS